-Dead Texas bombing suspect identified as local man, 23: media
+Texas bombing suspect kills self, reported to be unemployed man, 23

 While jogging on Tuesday night, Schulze noticed a heavy police presence in the area, with drones flying overhead.
 He said he was stopped briefly by a person who he thought was an FBI agent.

-Manley said the suspect was believed to be responsible for six bombs around Austin, all but one of which detonated.
+Manley said the suspect was believed to be responsible for six bombs around Austin and in Schertz, near San Antonio, all but one of which detonated.
 He said the motivation for the bombings or whether the suspect had help was not yet known.

 Manley warned residents to be cautious since it was not clear whether any more bombs had been left around the city.